Last Updated on May 12, 2022.

 Dexed by Digital Sub Urban

-Dexed is the absolute best Free FM (frequency modulation) Synth currently available, and it is based on the Yamaha DX7.
+Dexed is the absolutely best Free FM (frequency modulation) Synth currently available, and it is based on the Yamaha DX7.

 It isn’t the simplest synth to use… there is definitely a learning curve to it, but I honestly think that it’s well worth investing the time into learning it!